emberjs/rfcs/text/0000-ember-cli-build-pipeline.md

-This RFC proposes that after Ember CLI has merged all addon and app trees for each type (but before it calls `postProcessTree` hooks from addons), it call `treeFor<Type>` on the `app` instance and pass the merged tree of that type as an argument.
+This RFC proposes that after Ember CLI has merged all addon and app trees for each type (but before it calls `postProcessTree` hooks from addons), it call `treeFor<Type>` on the `app` instance and passes the merged tree of that type as an argument.

 The end user experience would look roughly like this: